sdutta9/CRDB/docs/2_generate_load_to_cluster.md

 # Generate a load against the cluster

-As part of this exercise, you will generate a load against the CockroachDB cluster that you created in previous exercise.
+As part of this section, you will generate a load against the CockroachDB cluster that you created in previous section.

 You have two options for generating load: